 Caffeine consumption, in the form of coffee, tea, or soft drinks, has been linked to infertility in some studies.

-Alcohol consumption, even in moderation, appears to reduce fertility.
+Heavy alcohol consumption appears to reduce fertility.

 Many work activities, such as standing for long periods of time or being chronically exposed to dust or loud noises, increase the risk of infertility.
 Other evidence suggests that the risk of infertility may be higher in women who frequently switch from working day shifts to night shifts.
 Job-related exposure to high temperatures, chemicals, radiation, pesticides, and other toxic substances have also been linked to infertility in women.